dotarj/Giddup/README.md

 In contrast to the method names (decide and evolve) employed in Jérémie's blog post, Giddup utilizes different names.
 Commands are processed in a command processor, events are processed in an event processor and a separate interface is introduced for retrieving the current state of the aggregate, the state provider.
 The application service is coordinating the execution of commands.
 The command processor, event processor and application service are the 'ports' that will be used by the presentation layer and infrastructure layer.

-When it comes to errors arising from the validation of business rules within the application core, a deliberate decision has been made to avoid using exceptions, as they can lead to less readable code due to the method signature not clearly indicating potential outcomes.
+When it comes to errors arising from the validation of business rules within the application core, a deliberate decision has been made to avoid using exceptions, as they can lead to less readable code due to the method signature not clearly indicating potential outcomes [[5]](https://wiki.c2.com/?DontUseExceptionsForFlowControl "Dont Use Exceptions For Flow Control").

 ### Data architecture diagram
-Combining the approach of functional event sourcing deciders with ports and adapters architecture and command query responsibility segregation (CQRS) results in the following data architecture diagram:
+Combining the approach of functional event sourcing deciders with hexagonal architecture and command query responsibility segregation (CQRS) results in the following data architecture diagram:

 ```
                      │ PRESENTATION            │ APPLICATION CORE                            │ INFRASTRUCTURE          │